 We encourage a meander through our web site (here's why). |

 The Garden House is a second floor guest quarters, with cathedral ceilings, dormers and lots of light.
 Containing a combined kitchen and sitting room, a large bedroom, and a bathroom with shower (interior photos), the Garden House is located on 6 wooded acres of waterfront property at the east end of Orcas Island.
 A generous, sunny deck sits above a flower garden, with the water modestly visible through the trees.
 A four minute walk on a wooded trail leads to a large rock outcropping, with inter-tidal pools and a south-easterly view of the Rosario Straits, several islands and the North Cascades, providing an ideal place for fishing, conversation or contemplation.
 The northwest style building, with metal roof, custom wood framed windows and shingle siding, is about 200 feet from the main house.
-A wood stove (free firewood supplied), as well as electric heat, will keep you warm.
+A wood stove (free firewood supplied), as well as a heat pump, will keep you warm.
 The kitchen is fully furnished with pots, pans, plates, utensils, glasses, etc.

 Reservations at the Garden House can be made at airbnb